 Neutropenia presented clinically as:

-Neutropenia could mainly be described as recurrent bacterial infections that mostly affect the oral and pharyngeal mucosa and the patients present with mucosal ulcerations, fevers, and history of past hospitalization due to the infections.
+Neutropenia could mainly be described as recurrent bacterial infections that mostly affect the oral and pharyngeal mucosa and the patients present with mucosal ulcerations, fevers, and a history of past hospitalization due to the infections.

 Low levels of red blood cells and hemoglobin presented as headache, dizziness, palpitations, and fatigue, dyspnea, and chest pain.

 Thrombocytopenia is mostly presented by easy bruising, nosebleeds, mucosal bleeding, gingival bleeding, petechial rashes, and purpura ecchymosis.

 Investigations of Aplastic Anemia

 The work up of these patients focuses on establishment of the diagnosis and grading of the severity of the disease.
 Hemoglobin level estimation and a complete blood count are done to classify the severity of the disease, while bone marrow aspirate and biopsy is done to establish the diagnosis.